 The Town will improve and expand the active and passive recreational resources within the Town to meet the needs of the community.
-Encourage the use of existing and expanding recreation programs offered.
+The Town will encourage the use of existing and expanding recreation programs offered.

-- Summer & Senior Recreation program attendance - Town Clerk Rental and Onanda Gatehouse Data - Number of programs offered and utilization - Number of Events held - Number of community recreation leagues and membership including field usage - Number of bike and pedestrian trails and mileage - Public Park acreage including accessible lake frontage - Public & Privately owned but publicly accessible recreation opportunities - Number of stops along the Water Trail - Google reviews of parks
+- Summer & senior recreation program attendance - Town Clerk rental and Onanda gatehouse data - Number of programs offered and utilization - Number of events held - Number of community recreation leagues and membership including field usage - Number of bike and pedestrian trails and mileage, including longest continuous trail/trail system - Public park acreage including accessible lake frontage - Public & privately owned but publicly accessible recreation opportunities - Number of stops along the Water Trail - Google reviews of parks